Burn the Skies: The High-Velocity Thrills of The Skyshaker

 That’s what happens when you’re building a world you actually want to fly in instead of just trying to satisfy shareholders.
 While the big studios play it safe with generic assets, this project is out here crafting a vibe that feels like a neon-drenched fever dream of a 90s arcade.

-Real Physics
+Real Environment Physics

 The vibe here is simple: it’s an indie creator showing the corporate machine how to actually innovate.
 Codename: Sky Shaker – Red Horizon is proving that “arcade” doesn’t have to mean “simple,” and “solo” definitely doesn’t mean “small.”